orrenravid1/CElegansToolkitApp/README.md

 You can either download or clone this repository.
 The app can be run in `build/NeuronUnity.exe` with a few caveats:

 - The app is currently compiled and accessible only for Windows.
-It is also currently in a proof of concept state.
+- It is also currently in a proof of concept state.
 Bugs are to be expected.
-Also check the [General Information](#general-information) section below before beginning.
+- Check the [General Information](#general-information) section below before beginning.
 - The LLM UI will not be functional out of the box.
 See more info in the [LLM UI Section](#3-llm-ui).
 - The live network simulation viewer will not be functional out of the box.
 See more info in the [Simulation Tool section](#2-simulation-tool).